MozillaFoundation/donate-wagtail/README.md

 ## Basket

 [Basket](https://github.com/mozmeao/basket) is a tool run by MoCo to manage newsletter subscriptions and donations.
+It's listening for messages (JSON) sent to a SQS queue.

 ### Basket donations queue: